CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/NET.3.1 routers and switches.md

 The following requirements MUST be implemented as a priority:

-#### NET.3.1.A1 Secure basic configuration of a router or switchBefore a router or switch is used, it MUST be securely configured.
+#### NET.3.1.A1 Secure basic configuration of a router or switch
+Before a router or switch is used, it MUST be securely configured.
 The devices MUST ONLY be installed and configured by authorized persons.
 All configuration changes SHOULD be traceable documented (see NET.3.2.A9 * operating documentation *).
 The integrity of the configuration files MUST be properly protected.
 Access passwords MUST be stored encrypted.

 Routers and switches MUST be configured to use only mandatory services, protocols, and functional enhancements.
 Unnecessary services, protocols, and enhancements MUST be disabled or completely uninstalled.
 Also, unused interfaces MUST be disabled on routers and switches, or at least assigned to a dedicated * unassigned VLAN *.